Otmaneaine/Tensor-Product-of-Partially-Entangled-States/README.md

 - **Educational Resource:** An invaluable educational resource for students and quantum enthusiasts, facilitating hands-on learning about quantum entanglement and its applications.

 ## Getting Started
-Ensure you have Jupyter Notebook installed on your system.
+1. Ensure you have Jupyter Notebook installed on your system.
 If not, you can either easily run it on Google CoLab, or install Jupyter Notebook via [Jupyter's installation guide](https://jupyter.org/install).

-Clone or download this repository to your local machine.
+2. Clone or download this repository to your local machine.

 Acknowledgments
-Happy exploring and analyzing quantum entanglement with EPR pairs!
+Happy exploring and analyzing quantum entanglement with partially entangled pairs!